CampaignBay/CampaignBay.github.io/docs/campaign-types/first-campaign-scheduled.md

 ## 4. Choose the Target

 The **"SELECT FOR USERS"** field determines which products are eligible for the discount.
-For this first campaign, we want to apply the discount to everything.
+For this first campaign, we want to apply the discount to everything in the store.
 Ensure that **"Entire Store"** is selected.
+This is the simplest and broadest targeting option.

 ![A screenshot focused on the "SELECT FOR USERS" dropdown, showing that "Entire Store" is the selected option.](./../images/first-campaign-04-target.png)